Clay10J/Clay10J/README.md

 A bit about me...

+- I have a [patent](https://patents.justia.com/patent/11509678) on a piece of software
-I'm a former SDE II at AWS and former engineer at Cerner.
-I love tech; anything from home networking, homelab, IoT, hardware (like soldering, arduino, rpi, etc.), and much more.
-I really enjoy automation and backend work, but I also have interest in infra/site-reliability and AI/ML.
-I'm currently learning Golang and vim/neovim.
+- I'm a former SDE II at AWS and former engineer at Cerner
+- I love tech; anything from home networking, homelab, IoT, hardware (like soldering, arduino, rpi, etc.), and much more
+- I really enjoy automation and backend work, but I also have interest in infra/site-reliability.
+- I'm currently learning Golang

 ## 🧰 Languages and Tools